d-bl/MAE-gf/docs/counting-new.md

 b.
 Apply mirror d &rArr; q
 c.
 Apply mirror q &rArr; p

-> ctrclc , ctlcrc , clctrc , crctlc
+> CTRCLC , CTLCRC , CLCTRC , CRCTLC

 #### Internal symmetry

-The mirrored representations of word b and d are equal if b has no left or right twist actions (only "T", no "R" and no "L").
+The mirrored representations of word b and d are identical if b has no left or right twist actions (only “T”, no “R” and no “L”).
-The mirrored representations of word b and p are equal if b is a palindrome.
+The mirrored representations of word b and p are identical if b is a palindrome.
-All mirrored represations d,q,p of word b are equal if b has no left or right twist and is a palindrome.
+All mirrored representations d, q and p of word b are identical if b has no left or right twist and is a palindrome.

 ## Listing and counting